schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/SOLUTIONS/DAY_1_SOLUTIONS.md

 bin/console learning:test-message "Anna"
 # Output: Welcome to Shopware Development, Anna!
 (Message #3)

+# For the curious: The logging strings with the names should now be in the Symfony log:
+tail ./var/log/dev.log

 # Check counter again
 bin/console learning:counter --show
 # Output: Total Messages: 3